List of Applicable standard (LOAS)/Medical Device Standards

 LOAS is a document that provides requirements, specifications, guidelines, or characteristics that can be used consistently to ensure that materials, products, processes, and services are fit for purpose or intended use.

-Before selling a medical device in the EU, manufacturers can make sure that the device complies with the requirement of EU regulation.
+Before selling a medical device in the EU, manufacturers can make sure that the device complies with the requirement of EU regulation and medical device standards.

-It is important to determine the following as soon as possible before the development of the device as they will help to identify which standards are applicable
+It is important to determine the following as soon as possible before the development of the device as they will help to identify which medical device standards are applicable

 - Intended use/Intended purpose of the device

 - The environment where the device will be used

 How to identify which standards are applicable to your device?

 Identification of applicable medical device standards to a particular medical device can be tedious as there is no “one-stop shop” to search.